glreno/oneko/README.md

 This fork is based on [Werner Randelshofer's Java port](http://www.randelshofer.ch/blog/2010/07/screenmate-neko-in-java).

 The image files are ancient public domain.
-The Java code is all (c) 2010 Werner Randelhofer.
+The Java code for v.1.0 is (c) 2010 Werner Randelhofer.
-Modifications (c) 2019 Gerald Reno
+The Java code for v.2.0 (c) 2019 Gerald Reno